it-dept-cis/RABET-V-Pilot/for_consideration/Security_Service_Requirements/System_Integrity_Requirements.md

 > Where possible, each component should be inspected and updated with the latest known good secure configuration prior to use in any election.

+Applies to: All

+Method: Copy

 > Reference: CIS Security Best Practices for Non-Voting Election Technology 2.1.5

 ### Deploy Automated Operating System Patch Management Tools

+[Delete?
+Overlaps with RABET-V]

 Deploy automated software update tools in order to ensure that the operating systems are running the most recent security updates provided by the software vendor.